 Magento extensions are external modules that can be installed onto your store, built to provide for a specific need within your store and add value beyond what Magento has to offer.
 Since Magento has such a large community around it, extensions can be found to accomplish just about anything you can think of- and this is what makes Magento the number one choice for serious business owners.

-Extensions can be found on the Magento Connect Marketplace, with prices varying from 100% free and up to hundreds of dollars.
+Extensions can be found in many places, with prices varying from 100% free and up to hundreds of dollars.
 Price is normally determined by how much an extension can increase your potential revenue.
+The first stop usually is the Magento Marketplace, run by Magento owners themselves.

 Here are a few examples of what you can do with Magento extensions: